How to Make Plywood Look Good (10+ Ways in 2023)

 If you want a challenge, sure.
 But if your goal is to make plywood look attractive without spending a ton of time and money, starting with high-quality plywood is the way to go.

-Grade-A interior plywood, for example, is easier to beautify than exterior Grade-C plywood.
+Grade-A interior plywood, for example, is easier to make look good than exterior Grade-C plywood.
 When you’re shopping for high-quality plywood, there are a few grades and ratings to keep in mind, including:

+• Letter Grade.
+Grade-A denotes the highest quality.
 Grade-A plywood is free of blemishes, smooth, even, symmetrical, and visually appealing overall.
-But even plywood of this quality can be improved, especially at the edges.

 2. Smooth the Surface by Sanding